gasconma1960/Pewlett-Hackard-Analysis/README.md

   The analysis should contain the following:

 1. *Overview of the analysis:* Explain the purpose of this analysis.

+    We are helping Bobby which has proven his SQL chops, his manager has given both of you two more assignments: determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
+The main idea is write a report that summarizes your analysis and helps prepare Bobby’s manager for the “silver tsunami” as many current employees reach retirement age.

 2. *Results*: Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed.

+    - After analyzing the data we fund that a big portion of the employees will be retiring anytime soon.

+    - Below is the breakdown:

+      - Total of 25916 "Senior Engineer",

+      - Total of 24926 "Senior Staff",

+      - Total of 9285 "Engineer",

+      - Total of 7636 "Staff",

+      - Total of 3603 "Technique Leader",

+      - Total of 1090 "Assistant Engineer",

+      - Total of 2 "Manager"

 3. *Summary:* Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."

     - How many roles will need to be filled as the "silver tsunami" begins to make an impact?

       We will have a total of 72458 employees eligles to retire at any given time when upcoming "silver tsunami" begin.
-Below is the breakdown:

-      --- Total of 25916 "Senior Engineer",

-      --- Total of 24926 "Senior Staff",

-      --- Total of 9285 "Engineer",

-      --- Total of 7636 "Staff",

-      --- Total of 3603 "Technique Leader",

-      --- Total of 1090 "Assistant Engineer",

-      --- Total of 2 "Manager"

     - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?